Experiential Learning at Wellesley

 Hundreds of experiential learning opportunities are available to you as a Wellesley College student.
 Beyond our campus, self-identified opportunities (such as internships and research roles) may also fulfill the requirement.

-Two units will typically be completed in one summer-long or two fall- or spring-long experiences and are defined by the hour expectations below:
+Two units will typically be completed in one summer-long or two semester-long experiences and are defined by the hour expectations below:

 Students can search the College’s experiential learning browser for opportunities to fulfill this requirement.
 The main categories to fufill the requirement are listed below.